- New Engaging, Gamified Courses

 How do I become a Certified Food Protection Manager in Illinois?

-If you are looking to get your food manager certification in Illinois, you must first complete a food manager training course and pass an ANSI-accredited exam.
+If you want to get your food manager certification in Illinois, you must first complete a training course and pass an ANSI-accredited exam.
 You can easily meet these requirements with Learn2Serve by 360training.
 Our course is approved in Illinois and our Certified Food Protection Manager (CFPM) exam is ANSI-accredited.
 Get started today!

 What are the Illinois food safety regulations?